seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 Sprite sheets help condense multiple graphics into one file which you can chop back up into the individual images in the game.
 Why would you want to do this?

 If we go look at the [free download of our knight](https://www.gameart2d.com/the-knight-free-sprites.html), Duane, from Lesson 1, Duane has 7 different movements of 10 frames each.
 That is 70 different files.
 A browser can download six to thirteen files from one given website at a time.
-Each of those downloads has time needed to make the connection, download, and then terminate before the next one can start.
+Each of those downloads requires time to make the connection, download, and then terminate before the next one can start.
 All of that is added to the time it takes to download the actual file.

 All the connection overhead and connection limits can create a choke point.